WhereDoIEnterTheCoupon.com logo

 WhereDoIEnterTheCoupon.com Was Born

-Michael built a site with one purpose: show people exactly where to paste their coupon codes, step-by-step, with screenshots.
+I built a site with one purpose: show people exactly where to paste their coupon codes, step by step, with screenshots.

 No fluff.
 No clickbait.
 Just clear instructions for every major retailer.